 3. Review your blog’s goal periodically

 My first posts were exclusively short restaurant reviews or anecdotes of the dinner group I ran.
 My audience was very small.
 I realized quickly that popular food blogs were focused on recipes.
 So I took my blog into the kitchen and posted recipes I prepared.
 I try to keep the majority of my recipes on them: cuisine from around the world.
-This is also a perfect opportunity to work on a great About page – I just redid mine, comments are very welcomed please!
+This is also a perfect opportunity to work on a great About page – I just redid mine, comments are very welcomed, please!
+And make sure to check your writing with a good online grammar checker like this free one before posting.

 4. Participate in online group activities